-Management represented that the District has been on the noncompliance list since 07/01/2021 due to delay in submitting its report to the Louisiana Legislative Auditor for 2020.
-The 2020 report was submit in January, 2023.
+Management represented that the District has been on the noncompliance list since 07/01/2021 due to delay in submitting its report to the Louisiana Legislative Auditor for 2022.
 Management represented that the District entered into no contracts during the fiscal year that was subject to public bid law.